 Tomintoul distillery stands in the village of Ballindalloch, in the Speyside region of Scotland.
-Meaning ‘Hillock of the Barn’, the distillery shares its name with a nearby village, often said to be the highest in Scotland.
+The distillery shares its name with a nearby village, often said to be the highest in Scotland.
 At 345 metres above sea level however, Tomintoul is in truth, some way below the village of Wanlockhead in Dumfries and Galloway which stands at an impressive 410 metres.

-The distillery fell under the ownership of Whyte & Mackay in 1989 only for the Glasgow blending giant to be taken over themselves the following year.
-Despite this turmoil in ownership however, Tomintoul remained in production and continued to appear occasionally as a single malt with a 12 year old version released in 1990.
+The distillery fell under the ownership of Whyte & Mackay in 1989 only for the Glasgow blending giant to be taken over themselves, the following year.
+Despite the change in ownership however, Tomintoul remained in production and continued to appear occasionally as a single malt with a 12 year old version released in 1990.

-In the year 2000, Tomintoul was to change hands once more, when London blending company Angus Dundee were to enter the distilling industry for the first time.
-Based in London, Angus Dundee was founded in 1950 by Terry Hillman a former executive with scotch distilling giant Burn Stewart.
-Looking to establish a reliable supply for their blended scotch brands they acquired first Tomintoul and then Glencadam distillery in Brechin in 2003.
+In the year 2000, Tomintoul was to change hands once more, when blending company Angus Dundee were to enter the distilling industry for the first time.
+Based in London, Angus Dundee was founded in 1950 by Terry Hillman a former executive with Scotch distilling giant Burn Stewart.
+Looking to establish a reliable supply for their blended Scotch brands they acquired first Tomintoul and then Glencadam distillery in Brechin in 2003.

 As well as providing a regular supply of spirit for their blends, Angus Dundee were keen to establish Tomintoul as a single malt brand in its own right and relaunched the label with a new 10 year old expression in 2000.
 This was soon followed in 2003 with a 16 year old and the range has since grown to include a vast array of malts from 12 to 15 to 25 and even 40 year old expressions.